Repairing Cracked Dash

 Cracked dashes plague us all.
-Instead of going to the trouble of replacing the whole dash or a dash cover, you can fill and paint over the cracks and end up with a really nice-looking dash for little cash and effort.
+Instead of going to the trouble of replacing the whole dash, or trying to install a dash cover, you can fill and paint over the cracks and end up with a really nice-looking dash for little cash and effort.

 Difficulty: **